mantidproject/mantid/docs/source/release/v4.1.0/reflectometry.rst

 New
 ###

-- The new work-flow algorithm :ref:`ReflectometryILLAutoProcess <algm-ReflectometryILLAutoProcess>` allows to perform a flexible reduction.
+- The new work-flow algorithm :ref:`algm-ReflectometryILLAutoProcess` allows to perform a flexible reduction.
 It implements the incoherent reduction and the sample angle option.

 BUGFIXES
 ########